-Say Goodbye to Dry Skin with the Ultimate DIY Whipped Body Butter and Hello to Eczema Relief
+Say Goodbye to Dry Skin with the Ultimate Moisture-Rich DIY Whipped Body Butter

-If you’re looking for eczema relief keep reading for the ultimate DIY whipped butter you can make at home!
+If you’re looking for the ultimate deep moisture solution for dry, parched skin, keep reading for the richest DIY whipped body butter you can easily make at home!

-Over time I learned that are several natural eczema remedies you can do at home.
+Learning to restore my skin’s natural moisture barrier without relying on heavy, chemical-laden store-bought lotions took a little time and dedication.
+Over time, I discovered several natural lifestyle adjustments you can make at home.
 Here are four that made all the difference for me!

-1. Staying hydrated can make a big difference in preventing dry skin.
-So, drink plenty of water and eat foods like watermelon that have high water content.
+o1: Staying hydrated can make a big difference in preventing dry skin.
+So, drink plenty of water and eat foods like watermelon that have a high water content.

-2. Sleep can also affect your skin and not getting at least six hours can raise the likeliness that you’ll wake up with dry skin.
+02: Sleep can also affect your skin.
+Not getting at least six hours can raise the likeliness that you’ll wake up with dry skin.
 Use this simple DIY sleep spray to help you get more zzzs.

-3. Soaking in a milk bath with oatmeal and magnesium-rich Epsom salt can help to reduce inflammation and ease the itchiness.
+03: Soaking in a milk bath with oatmeal and magnesium-rich Epsom salt can help soothe irritation and calm skin discomfort.
 Try my three favorite recipes for a luxurious milk bath here.

-4. Creating and applying an intense moisturizer with ingredients known to restore and repair skin without the use of steroids gave me the eczema relief I was searching for.
-And now I’m going to share this homemade body butter recipe with you!
+04: Creating and applying an intensive, natural moisturizer with ingredients known to deeply nourish and condition the skin gave me the long-lasting comfort I was searching for.
+And now, I’m going to share this homemade body butter recipe with you!

 Related: Renew Life-Less Lips with an Easy DIY Lip Scrub